-Payments under our charters represent substantially all of our operating cash flow.
+Receipts from customers under our charters represent a substantial majority of our operating cash flow.
 Our time charters expire on a regular basis.
 If demand for liquefied gas carriers has declined at the time that our charters expire, we may not be able to charter our vessels at favorable rates or at all.
-If more vessels are added to the overall fleet through newbuilding programs, charter rates may reduce.
+If more vessels are added to the global fleet through newbuilding programs, charter rates may decline.
 In addition, while longer-term charters would become more attractive to us at a time when charter rates are declining, our customers may not want to enter into longer-term charters in such an environment.
 As a result, if our charters expire at a time when charter rates are declining, we may have to accept charters with lower rates or shorter terms than would be desirable.
 Furthermore, we may be unable to charter our vessels immediately after the expiration of their charters resulting in periods of non-utilization for our vessels.
-Our inability to charter our vessels at favorable rates or terms or at all would adversely impact our business, financial condition and operating results.
-Please read "Item 4-Information on the Company-Business Overview-Our Fleet."
+Our inability to charter our vessels at favorable rates or at all would adversely impact our business, financial condition and operating results.